ReportLogic: Evaluating Logical Quality in Deep Research Reports: The ReportLogic Benchmark

 \paragraph{Data Collection.} To obtain sufficient coverage beyond the queries provided in existing Deep Research benchmarks~\citep{xu2025researcherbench,du2025deepresearch}, we additionally source open-domain queries from \textit{Quora} and \textit{Zhihu}\footnote{\textit{Quora} and \textit{Zhihu} are prominent community-driven Q\&A platforms known for hosting high-level, open-ended discussions rather than simple factoid queries.}.
 We use GPT-5 to filter and retain only report-appropriate queries, namely prompts that require multi-aspect synthesis and structured analysis rather than short factual replies (Figure~\ref{fig:query_filter} in Appendix~\ref{app:prompts}).
 For each retained query, we retrieve supporting context through a web search and passage extraction pipeline, and generate analytical reports using DeepSeek-V3, Claude-4-Sonnet, GPT-4o, and Qwen-Max, with standardized generation prompts in Figure~\ref{fig:gen_prompts} in Appendix~\ref{app:prompts}.
 We choose these models as representative systems from different model families and training paradigms, enabling ReportLogic to capture diverse writing and argumentation behaviors under a unified evaluation protocol.

 \paragraph{Context-aware Rubric Generation.} To address the lack of a universal decision boundary described in Section~\ref{sec:introduction}, we instantiate our taxonomy into context-aware rubrics.
 As illustrated in Figure~\ref{fig:method}, our rubric generator takes as input (i) the target dimension definition, and (ii) the instance context, including the Deep Research query and the paired candidate reports to be compared.
 We employ Claude-4.5-Sonnet as the rubric generator to translate each abstract dimension into instance-specific inspection items (Figure~\ref{fig:rubric_prompt} in Appendix~\ref{app:prompts}).
 Concretely, for each instance and dimension, it produces (1) a targeted comparison question, (2) span-level cues indicating where to inspect in the reports, and (3) paired good/bad examples that clarify the intended standard in this specific context.
 This content-grounded instantiation reduces ambiguity and yields more accurate supervision relative to context-agnostic dimension descriptions, as validated in Section~\ref{subsec:exp_rubric}.
+Implementation details of rubric generator selection, annotator-side verification, and schema compliance are reported in Appendix~\ref{app:rubric}.

 \paragraph{Human Annotation.} To obtain reliable preference supervision, we adhere to a multi-annotator adjudication protocol where three trained experts independently evaluate reports using these generated rubrics, with final preference labels determined by majority vote.
 Annotator details are provided in Appendix~\ref{app:human}.